SupunSameera18/Digital-Ticket-Issuing-System-for-Railway-Stations/README.md

 # Digital-Ticket-Issuing-System-for-Railway-Stations
 Java based GUI application for railway station ticket counter.
 Swing framework is used to create the UI of the application and MySQL is used in back-end.
+Prevailing manual ticket issuing system is converted into a computerized system.
+Thus, officer in the ticket counter can issue a ticket in few clicks.
+If any existing passenger comes again, officer can load his previous data from database and speed-up the ticketing process.
+Reports can be generated easily in different ways.
+Admin can filter the tickets issued using ticket number or customer NIC, can see the time table for selected trains and he can find money collections according to a given date.
+Also, using this system admin can easily update the ticket prices.
+Admin does not require any programming-based knowledge.
+Everything can be done using graphical user interface and this interface is efficiently communicates with back end of the software without showing any complexity to the user.